rand3289/OutNet/readme.md

     uint16 age;
 };

-* Fist HostPort in the OutNetList response can contain the address of the OutNetDir
+Fist HostPort in the OutNetList response contains the address of the OutNetDir service.

 * Response data is encoded using application octet-stream mime type
-* Desig it to be transparent and undetectable by your ISP.
+* Design it to be transparent and undetectable by ISPs so it can not be blocked.
 * OutNetDir (or should it be OutNetList?) should allow queries by service type
-* change "running locally" to "run by the same individual or organization"
+* change "running locally" in the text above to "run by the same individual or organization"
 * how will the services provide IDs (public keys) of the service?
+* OutNetList is capable of "opening a port in your router" via UPnP in order to be accessible from outside of your network.
+* OutNetDir is capable of "opening ports in your router" via UPnP in order for your distributed services to accept connections.
+* OutNetList becomes a peer list for your local distributed services.
+They can find peers by querying OutNetList.
+* Make a service capable of searching for a "public key <-> IP" mapping.
+Or "public key hash" to IP mapping.
+* To support other distributed services we need a library that does public key encryption/signatures or/and open a TLS connection using those keys?
+* OutNet notification service (OutNetBootstrap) that offers to install a corresponding distributed service for P2P communication/file sharing/stream sharing(based on protocol/mime).
+It has to be able to display/manage other's public keys. (public key = URL)
+* Although OutNetList and OutNetDir run over HTTP to bypass some firewalls and network restrictions, your distributed services do not have to run over HTTP.
+However OutNetList and OutNetDir do not support HTTP proxies since being behind a proxy prohibits someone from connecting to you.
+This makes you a ghost on OutNet since you will be using other people's resources without providing back.